 IV.
-And be it further enacted, that Goods, the Produce of Asia, Africa, or America, shall not be imported into the United Kingdom, to be used therein, in Foreign Ships, unless they be the Ships of the Country in Asia, Africa, or America, of which the Goods are the Produce, and from which they are imported, except the Goods herein-after mentioned; (that is to say),
+And be it further enacted, That Goods, the Produce of Asia, Africa.
+Asia, Africa, or Ame- or America, shall not be imported into the United Kingdom, to be used rica, may not be imtherein, in Foreign Ships, unless they be the Ships of the Country in Asia, Africa, or America, of which the Goods are the Produce, and from which they are imported, except the Goods herein-after mentioned; (that is to say),